Aliases for CTH Gene

 Previous GeneCards Identifiers for CTH Gene

 This gene encodes a cytoplasmic enzyme in the trans-sulfuration pathway that converts cystathione derived from methionine into cysteine.
 Glutathione synthesis in the liver is dependent upon the availability of cysteine.
 Mutations in this gene cause cystathioninuria.
 Alternative splicing of this gene results in three transcript variants encoding different isoforms. [provided by RefSeq, Jun 2010]

 GeneCards Summary for CTH Gene

 CTH (Cystathionine Gamma-Lyase) is a Protein Coding gene.
-Diseases associated with CTH include cystathioninuria and gamma-cystathionase deficiency.
-Among its related pathways are Metabolism and Carbon metabolism.
-GO annotations related to this gene include calmodulin binding and carbon-sulfur lyase activity.
+Diseases associated with CTH include Cystathioninuria and Homocysteinemia.
+Among its related pathways are Viral mRNA Translation and Metabolism.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding and carbon-sulfur lyase activity.

 Catalyzes the last step in the trans-sulfuration pathway from methionine to cysteine.
 Has broad substrate specificity.
 Converts cystathionine to cysteine, ammonia and 2-oxobutanoate.
 Converts two cysteine molecules to lanthionine and hydrogen sulfide.
 Can also accept homocysteine as substrate.
 Specificity depends on the levels of the endogenous substrates.
 Generates the endogenous signaling molecule hydrogen sulfide (H2S), and so contributes to the regulation of blood pressure.
 Acts as a cysteine-protein sulfhydrase by mediating sulfhydration of target proteins: sulfhydration consists of converting -SH groups into -SSH on specific cysteine residues of target proteins such as GAPDH, PTPN1 and NF-kappa-B subunit RELA, thereby regulating their function.